icegreentea/python-docx/docs/dev/analysis/features/numbering.rst

 must be created to be actually used, even if the abstract itself defines all of the functionality.

+More pragmatically, use of new numbering instances are used to restart numberings in ordered lists.

 Note that the default numbering schemes in a word processor are actually stored in the editor, and saved into the document as needed.
 Unlike styles, there is not any concept of latent numbering.